Referral Programs UX and UI Best Practices

 If you offer another type of reward, make sure you explain to the customers how to claim it both in the terms and conditions or FAQ of the referral program and in the reward notifications.

-We hope this list of best practices will help you to get started with designing your website and mobile for referral programs or improving your current design.
+I hope this list of UX best practices will help you to get started with designing your website and mobile for referral programs or improving your current design.
 We have also created a guide on creating effective referral programs that can help you with designing the referral program itself.

 Ready to bring your referral programs to the next level?